thetarnav/glitched-writer/README.md

 -  Can be attached to a **HTML Element** for automatic text-displaying.

--  Callback functions for every step and finish.
+-  Callback functions firing on finish and every step.

--  Events **gw-finished** and **gw-step** are dispatched on the HTML Element.
+-  Custom Event **gw-finished** are dispatched on the HTML Element.

--  For styling purposes, while writing: attatches **gw-writing** class to the HTML Element and **data-gw-string attribute** with current string state.
+-  For styling purposes writer attatches **gw-writing** class to the HTML Element and **data-gw-string attribute** with current string.

+-  Possible to write text with **html tags** in it or letterize string into many **span** elements.

 -  Written in **Typescript**.